picibird/hbs/README.md

 * hbs.wpf.demo - wpf application implementation launching hbs with ldu opensource server configruation
 * hbs.ldu - portable library to communicate with library data unifier (pazpar2 server)
 * picibits.bib - portable base library

+## Nuget Server

+We host our own [nuget server](http://nuget.picibits.com/api/v2/) to distribute our picibits library for app development in different projects.
+Picibits is currently closed source but we aim to go opensource in 2017.
+The porject includes a **nuget.config** file so visual studio should automatically pick up our nuget server.
+If not apply http://nuget.picibits.com/api/v2/ manually.

 ## Build ##